Isaac-Shuman/bite_brief2/README.txt

 Attribution info:
-    This project was bootstrapped with Create React App.
+    This project was bootstrapped with Create React App(https://github.com/facebook/create-react-app).
     The frontend was made with help from: ??????

 From Beatrice: